Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Channel

-Tags are assigned based on the entry channel of the ticket.
-If “Portal” and “E-Mail” are specified as channels, for example, the tag is only recognized for these two channels.
-Tickets with the entry channel “Letter” are excluded from the assignment here.
+Tags are assigned based on the ticket’s incoming channel.
+For instance, if the “Portal” and “Email” are determined as the channel, the tag is recognized only for these two channels.
+Tickets with the incoming channel “Letter” are excluded from this assignment.

 Subchannel